 When you’re promoting a broad selection like this, there is a greater chance that your audience will be interested in some of the items.
 After all, some people may want to buy cosmetics and facial care items, while others might focus on essential oils instead.

-The prices vary across the products, but many items are on par with the industry.
-For example, you’re looking at $18 for shaving gel and the same for makeup remover.
+The prices vary across the products, but many of them are on par with the industry.
+For example, you’re looking at $18 for shaving gel and $26 for mascara.
 Some of the items are cheaper still, while others are more expensive.

 On average, the prices are higher than regular products.
 But, they’re still lower than what many other organic brands offer.
 This could make sales easier.
 It’s also normal for organic products to be more expensive than regular ones.
 Most customers will already expect that pattern.

 However, others complain about regular price increases as well as significant shipping fees.
-There are also some people who didn’t get the item they ordered or found that it did not survive shipping well.
+Some people didn’t get the item they ordered or found that it did not survive shipping well.

 The balance of reviews suggests that the products themselves tend to be good but the prices can be on the high side.
 This is a problem for sales.
 After all, there are countless organic brands currently on the market and you’re competing against all of them.